top of page

 Static Light Source

 Static illumination is where the lighting does not move throughout the photographic exposure.
-In most cases the lighting is on throughout the entire exposure, though if the light can be controlled remotely (such as a Lumecube 2.0 or off-camera flash) it may be possible to turn it on and off during the exposure.
+In most cases the lighting is on throughout the entire exposure, though if the light can be controlled remotely (such as some LED panel lights or off-camera flash) it may be possible to turn it on and off during the exposure.
 Static lighting is often used for night landscape illumination, low level landscape lighting, and urbex photography.
 You can use a headlamp for safety as you move around the scene setting up the lighting (just remember to turn it off before you start the exposure).

-If you want to create a hard-edged light beam (such as a "creepy" beam of light coming through a slightly open door) you are best using a flashlight / torch with a single LED.
-The flashlight may need to be mounted on a tripod, or mini-tripod.
+If you want to create a hard-edged light beam (such as a "creepy" beam of light coming through a slightly open door) you are best using a flashlight / torch or COB video light with reflector.
+The light may need to be mounted on a tripod, or mini-tripod.

-If you want to create a softer and floodier 180 degree light beam with no hotspot then I would recommend using something like a Lumecube 2.0 or LED panel light.
+If you want to create a softer and floodier, almost 180 degree light beam with no hotspot then I would recommend using something like a LED panel light or COB video light (open face).
 For low level landscape lighting (illuminating a night landscape with astrophotography background), the light source will need to be capable of very low brightness settings.

-If you are requiring omni-directional light (like a lightbulb), I would recommend a flashlight and diffuser.
+If you are requiring omni-directional light (like a lightbulb), I would recommend a flashlight and diffuser, or LED panel light with dome diffuser.
 My preferred flashlight for Urbex photography is the Convoy S21E 519A as it has 95CRI, choice of 7 CCTs, and 5 well spaced brightness levels.
-If I need more lumens, then I use a more powerful light such as a Convoy M3-C XHP70.2 (which can sustain 1,440 lumens but only with 70CRI), Convoy S21D 519A, or Emisar D4SV2 Boost 519A with compatible diffusers.
-Flashlights with diffusers are a much better option than using camping lanterns, which seem to be recommended by some night landscape photographers.
+Camping lanterns are an alternative but may have limitations with how they spread light.
 LED Tea Lights also make a useful addition to some scenes, and they can be purchased in large multi-packs very cheaply.

 As previously mentioned, for static lighting you need to the use the flashlight at a brightness where it will remain stable during your exposure and any possible subsequent exposures.
-For example, I use the Convoy S2+ on 35% mode or less for static lighting where I know it will be stable.
-If you intend to use coloured light for static illumination it is usually more practical to use colour LED emitters.
+For example, I use the Convoy S21E on 40% mode or less for static lighting where I know it will be stable.

 Camera exposure will depend on the scene, choice of light source, and light source brightness.
 I will typically try and use the optimal aperture for sharpness (unless I need to render a starburst/sunstar from a light source), as low ISO as possible, and a exposure time long enough for adequate, but not over-exposed illumination (usually this is a set time <30secs and not Bulb).
 If you are illuminating a night landscape as part of an astrophotography scene, then you need to expose the night sky correctly, and lower your light source brightness to avoid any over-exposure of the foreground.